0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```

 ### Filtering paging I/O
+Paging I/O is a term used to describe I/O initiated by either the Mm or Cc.
+For paging reads, it means the page is being read via the demand paging mechanism, and rather than the virtual address of a buffer we are given an MDL that describes the newly allocated physical pages, the read is of course non cached as it must be satisifed from storage.<br/>
+For paging writes, it means something within the Virtual Memory System (either Mm or Cc) is requesting that data within the given physical pages will be written back to storage by the file-system driver, much like with a paging read, to flush out dirty pages the O/S builds an MDL to describe the physical pages of the mapping and sends the non-cached, paging write.<br/>
 We know memory mapped I/O , regardless if synchronous (explicit flush) or asynchronous (mapped / modified page writer or even a lazy writer write) comes in the form of noncached paging I/O.<br/>
 Up until now, such I/O has been indirectly filtered out as NTFS does not provide support for file object contexts in the paging I/O path.
 We can add the following check at the start of our pre write filter.<br/>
 ```cpp